-If you’ve exhausted your Meatless Monday supper offering, you’re going to love this roast butternut crustless quiche.
+If you’ve exhausted your Meatless Monday supper offering, you’re going to love this Roast Butternut Crustless Quiche.
 It’s not quite a soufflé, but puffs up boldly in the oven before settling into a frittata kind of quiche.
 Perfect for Meatless Mondays and light weeknight suppers.
 While a traditional quiche needs a buttery crust to hold the creamy egg filling, this recipe is crustless and healthy.

 If you have eggs in the house, there’s meal potential right there.
 I use this simple egg custard as a base for any number of additions.
 It’s also a inexpensive and simple way to use up whatever vegetables you have in the fridge.
 Here are a two options that go towards your five-a-day count.

 – Roasted red peppers, mushrooms, aubergines, sun-dried tomatoes and taleggio cheese

 – Kumara sweet potatoes, kale, caramelised onions and blue cheese

 For the best flavour, roast the vegetables before combining with the egg custard.
 Using uncooked vegetables result in a watered down and poorly flavoured quiche.
 Sometimes I bake the mixture in muffin tins for easy school lunches and picnics.
 These cheesy spinach muffins are another tasty way to get children to eat their greens.
 So good and super-healthy too.

 Roast Butternut Crustless Quiche

 - 1 medium sized butternut, peeled and chopped into chunks (about 600g)

 - zest and juice of half a lemon